nico-bachner/md-paper/example-papers/physics-ia/physics-ia.md

 \end{figure}

 # Results
+If we look at both figures \ref{fig:2m-1} and \ref{fig:2m-2}, we can see that the maximum frequency is in fact around 309 - 310Hz, a surprisingly accurate result compared to the predicted value. \
+The minimum frequency ...

-If we look at both figures \ref{fig:3m-1}, \ref{fig:3m-2} and \ref{fig:3m-3}, we can see that the maximum frequency is in fact around 314Hz, which is quite far off the prediction of 324Hz.
+On the other hand, if we look at both figures \ref{fig:3m-1}, \ref{fig:3m-2} and \ref{fig:3m-3}, we can see that the maximum frequency is in fact around 314Hz, which is quite far off the prediction of 324Hz.

 # Error Discussion
 ## Error sources